 Is it ever okay to break a rule?

 Say “When there is a clear rule or a law, we know what is expected.
 For example, we don’t hit people because that hurts them and also doesn’t solve problems; and we don’t cheat on tests because it’s dishonest and won’t help you learn.
-Sometimes, though, figuring out the best decisions isn’t so easy and we have to stop and think about what a good choice is.”
+Sometimes, though, figuring out the best decisions isn’t so easy and we have to stop and think about making a good choice.”

 Choose 3 scenario cards that best reflect your students’ reasoning abilities, noting that they increase in difficulty.
 Break students into pairs or small groups and read the scenarios aloud.
 Allow several minutes for teams to discuss what they would do in the situation, then share answers with the whole group.
 Encourage students to recognize and respect that their choices may be different in situations where there is no clear rule or answer.